vade shah

 I’m a PhD student studying game theory and optimization at UC Santa Barbara, where I am advised by Jason Marden with the support of the NSF GRFP.
 Previously, I completed my BS in EECS at UC Berkeley.

-My research interests are quite broad, but recently, I’ve been working on problems related to inventory control and learning in games.
+My research interests are quite broad, but recently, I’ve been working on problems related to inventory control and two-sided matching markets.
 If you’d like to learn more, see my recent publications.

 Send me an email if you’d like to get in touch!